 We allow financial institutions to serve smallholder farmers customers better, faster and at lower cost and risk.
 We develop and deliver customized smallholder finance solutions through our structured Data2Deal methodology, which includes:

-• Data collection 100% digital and/or combined with field visits
+• Digital data collection, combined with field visits for validation

-• Credit risk profiling and development of individual cashflow-based risk scores
+• Credit risk profiling through the development of individual cashflow-based risk scores

-• Development of smallholder loan portfolios meeting the lender’s risk impact and other requirements.
+• Development of tailored smallholder loan portfolios meeting the lender’s risk, impact, and process requirements.

 We mobilize capital to create impact and originate, structure and support the execution of impact investments in small agri enterprises and smallholder farmers for banks, MFIs, impact investors and other financial services providers.
 Through our partnerships with development NGOs, conservation organizations, business incubators, private companies, farmer associations and other supply chain actors we have access to a variety of data and information, which will allow us to design investment portfolios tailored to the specific requirements and preferences of impact-focused investors.

 We support financial institutions with the development and delivery of digital solutions to reduce cost and risk.
 Through our digital shared services platforms LendXS and Kreditek Financial Access (KFA) we provide IT solutions to support financial institutions and (impact) investors to achieve scale in their agrifinance operations.
 Our data collection, workflow management, credit scoring and loan monitoring tools allow agri lenders to more accurately assess credit risks and to originate and process farmer loans faster and at lower cost.
 Our technology solutions also meet the growing needs from financial institutions to assess and monitor the impact of climate change on their investment portfolios.